Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Huskies have been underdogs by 14.5 points or more four times this year and have covered the spread twice.

-- UConn's games this season have hit the over on one of four set point totals (25%).
+- UConn's games this year have eclipsed the over/under one time in four opportunities (25%).

-- This season the Huskies have turned the ball over eight times, six more than the Commodores' takeaways (2).
+- The Huskies have turned the ball over eight times this season, six more turnovers than the Commodores have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.